uptechteam/fe-cookbook/styling/approaches.md

 ## Styled Components

+Official docs you can find [here](https://styled-components.com/docs).

-#### Installation
+### Installation

 To use styled-components in your React project, you first need to install it as a dependency.
-You can do this using npm or yarn:

-`npm install styled-components`

-or

-`yarn add styled-components`
+Run `pnpm install styled-components`.

-#### Creating styled components
+### Creating styled components

 To create a styled component, you can use the styled function that comes with styled-components.
 Here's an example: